kimanthijona/kimanthijona/README.md

 My name is Jonathan Kimanthi, and I am an AI enthusiast passionate about Python and Data Science.
 Currently, I am working on building credit scoring models, data analytics products, and AI-powered solutions to serve the unbanked and underserved populations in Ethiopia.

-Recently, I developed a data analytics tool to visualize and report key metrics related to farmers' activities in the Amhara, Sidama, and Tigray regions of Ethiopia, based on data from the company’s e-voucher system.
+Recently, I developed a BI and data analytics dashboard to visualize and report key metrics related to farmers' activities in the Amhara, Sidama, and Tigray regions of Ethiopia, based on data from the company’s e-voucher system.
 Check it out here.

 I am eager to collaborate on data science initiatives that drive financial inclusion in underserved markets.
 Feel free to reach me at Kimanthijona@gmail.com.